Court of Appeal of New Zealand: Criminal proceedings

 The Court of Appeal (Criminal) Rules 2001 set out the procedural requirements for pursuing criminal appeals in the Court of Appeal.
 The Crimes Act 1961 and Criminal Procedure Act 2011 also contain both substantive and procedural provisions relevant to criminal appeals to the Court of Appeal.

 An appeal or application for leave to appeal must be dealt with by way of a hearing involving oral submissions unless the judge or court making the decision on the mode of hearing determines that the appeal or application can be fairly dealt with on the papers.

 Appellant in custody are not entitled to be present at a hearing involving oral submissions unless there is a legislative right to be present, or the Court of Appeal grants leave.
 Audio-visual links are often used by the court.

 Judges of the Court of Appeal

-The current judges of the Court of Appeal are:
+The current permanent judges of the Court of Appeal are: